 In Example 9-1, which is very simple, a single texture object is created to maintain a single uncompressed, two-dimensional texture.
 This example does not find out how much memory is available.
-Since only one texture is created, there is no attempt to prioritize or otherwise manage a working set of texture objects.
-Other advanced techniques, such as texture borders, mipmaps, or cube maps, are not used in this simple example.
+Since only one texture is

 Indicate How the Texture Is to Be Applied to Each Pixel